7 Reasons to Use a Static Site Generator

 - returns a formatted HTML page to the visitor’s browser.

 This occurs almost instantly.
 The template can include code to generate menus according to the navigation hierarchy.
-Life is sweet, and more than one in four people choose the PHP/MySQL-powered open source WordPress CMS to manage their website.
+Life is sweet, and more than four in ten people choose the PHP/MySQL-powered, open-source WordPress CMS to manage their website.

 Unfortunately, a CMS raises a different set of issues: